AriesLR/CVP_7DTD/README.md

-<sub>*This modlet will conflict with anything that modifies the amount of skill points earned (more than likely an overhaul mod).</sub>
+<sub>*This modlet could conflict with anything that modifies the amount of skill points earned (more than likely an overhaul mod).</sub>